AlexisZamara/HardModeRevamp/README.md

   - axe damage returned to 1.8.1 values (base fist damage +1, total of one heart of damage)
   - sword damage reduced by 1 (or half a heart)

-#### Loot Table Changes (planned):
+#### Loot Table Changes:
-- diamonds removed from chest loot tables
+- diamonds removed from loot chests outside The End
-  - end chests may still generate diamonds
 - enchanted items obtained from fishing have an 87.5% chance of having a curse
-  - this curse is added after all enchantments are rolled, an enchanted book may still receive a curse from natural generation
 - enchanted items obtained from end city chests have a 5% chance of having a curse
-  - any curse rolled is removed and replaced with a normal enchantment if the item was not selected to have a curse
-- phantom membranes (1-3) added to end chests
+- phantom membranes (1-6) added to loot chests in The End

 #### Gameplay Changes
 - creeper explosions always cause blocks placed by a player to drop when destroyed